dannybynum/CarND-Advanced-Lane-Lines/README.md

 _Step 1: Compute the camera calibration matrix and distortion coefficients given a set of chessboard images_

+Before correcting the distortion it has to be measured/determined.
+In this case the method of measuring the distortion is to take images of an actual large checkerboard where the squares are precicely the same size.
+Below is a screenshot of the thumbnails for the images used for this project:

+![Camera Calibration / Measuring Distortion][image_cal_set]

-Code snipets from *CalibrateCamera.py* file:
+Code snipets from my *CameraCalibration.py* file:
 ```
+# Read in each cal image in succession and if the inside corners arae found
-    # Now that we have sets of image points from all calibation images and corresponding sets of object points
+# then append the list of image points to the overall set of image points
-    # we can use the built in cv2 function "calibrateCamera" to calculate the camera matrix and distortion matrix
+paths_of_cal_imgs = glob.glob('camera_cal/calibration*.jpg')
+for sing_cal_img_path in paths_of_cal_imgs:
+	#......

+	# Convert to grayscale -- when using cv2.imread it comes in as BGR
+	img_gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)

+	# Find the chessboard corners of each image
+	corner_found_flag, corners = cv2.findChessboardCorners(img_gray, (nx, ny), None)
+	#......
+	#Append this list of image points for a single image to the overall set for this camer

+    set_of_imgpts.append(corners)

+    # Even though objpts is the same for each image we create a set here to match the size of the
+    # set of detected image points to make the next step of creating the transformation  easier
+    set_of_objpts.append(objpts)

+#Then compute the distortion coefficients and camera matrix needed by using the set of points (across all checkerboard images)
-    cal_found_flag, cam_mtx, dist_coeffs, cam_rvecs, cam_tvecs = cv2.calibrateCamera(set_of_objpts, set_of_imgpts,
-    																						img_shape, None, None)
+cal_found_flag, cam_mtx, dist_coeffs, cam_rvecs, cam_tvecs = cv2.calibrateCamera(set_of_objpts, set_of_imgpts, img_shape, None, None)
-    # Now finally we can "undistort an image", in this case test_img is calibration1.jpg
-    # and then we can plot the result.
-    undistorted_image = cv2.undistort(test_image, cam_mtx, dist_coeffs, None, cam_mtx)
 ```

 _Step 2: Apply a distortion correction to raw images_

+There is a handy built in opencv function to remove the distortion from an image (in this case the distortion is where it "curves" some at the four corners) once you've "measured/determined" the distortion of the images (step1 above).
 ```
-INSERT SOME CODE HERE
+undistorted_image = cv2.undistort(test_image, cam_mtx, dist_coeffs, None, cam_mtx)
 ```

 ![Distortion Correction][image2]